edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 *   **System Speed**: Effects on response times, processing speed, and overall system performance.
 *   **Scalability**: Ability of the system to handle increased load or growth in users and data.
-*   **Resource Utilization**: Changes in the usage of system resources like CPU, memory, and storage.
+*   **Resource Utilisation**: Changes in the usage of system resources like CPU, memory, and storage.

 </details>